Julius Folkmann: Career

 Folkmann returned to Copenhagen in 1910, He also worked as a cinematographer on a few films directed by Vilhelm Glückstadt in 1911-13 and took over Frederik Riise's former photographic studio at Amagertorv 33 in 1914.
 He became a popular portrait photographer.

 Folkmann was for the first time elected for the board of Dansk Fotografisk Forening in 1912.
 He was the following year elected as vice chairman and succeeded Johannes Hauerslev as chairman in 1921- 1940.
-He played a central role in the foundation of association's school of photography in 1016 and served as its first leader from in 1916 tp 1021 and again from 1934 to 1944.
+He played a central role in the foundation of association's school of photography in 1016 and served as its first leader from 1916 to 1921 and again from 1934 to 1944.
 He was in 1934 made an honorary member of the association and had by then already been appointed as honorary member of its counterparts in Norway and Sweden.

 Personal life

 Folkmann married the Scanian Hilda Andersson (16 August 1862 - 12 December 1928), a daughter of the farmer Anders Anderson and Sophia Sjönström on 26 September 1890 in St. John's Church in Nørrebro.
 He was after her early death in 1928 married to her half sister Anna Matilda Anderberg (born 6 February 1894) on 23 November 1936 in Søllerød Church.

 Folkmann was created a Knight in the Order of the Dannebrog in 1923.
 He died on 29 January 1948 and is buried in Søllerød Cemetery.